 We will create 10000 numbers in one row.
 Fill text boxes as shown in the image below.

 Sort the results.
-In the cell B1 enter the following formula.
+In cell B1 enter the following formula.

-Click the bottom right corner of the cell to fill other cells.
+Click the bottom right corner of the cell to fill in other cells.

-Change mean to 3, generate 10 thousand results and see how the chart differ from the previous one.
+Change the mean to 3, generate 10 thousand results and see how the chart differs from the previous one.